allenJynRoyston/mea2n-basic/README.md

 ```sh
 http://localhost:3000/
 ```
+  - A page that states:  "MEAN stack works!" and you're good!

 ### Easy Deploy with Heroku
 Ensure that you have a valid, working Heroku repository.
 Copy/paste/clone this repo into it.
 Then: